Helperbird/website/src/pages/help/helperbird-for-google-docs-addon.md

 **Step 7**: Use Helperbird: The add-on will be available in the "Add-ons" menu.

 ## Please Note

 Additional steps such as signing into your Helperbird account or obtaining admin approval may be required to use certain features.

+## Contact Us

+If you have any questions or encounter any issues, please feel free to contact our support staff for assistance.